ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 	* Triple Entente
 	* Triplice

 The British Empire with its alliances, and naval arms race with Germany was a decisive element in the start of WW1.
-Nonetheless, the rise of nationalism and the existing rivalries throughout Europe aren(t
+Nonetheless, the rise of nationalism and the existing rivalries throughout Europe aren't to be neglected.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTUyMjUxNjAsMTA1MzkwOTc1OCwtND
+eyJoaXN0b3J5IjpbMTMzOTM5MDAsMTA1MzkwOTc1OCwtNDMzND
-MzNDExMTk5LDE5MTM5MDY1MjMsMTEzMTg1Nzk1Nyw5NjI5MDQ0
+ExMTk5LDE5MTM5MDY1MjMsMTEzMTg1Nzk1Nyw5NjI5MDQ0OTld
-OTldfQ==
+fQ==
 -->